MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/add-funds-and-manage-communications-credits.md

 - Dial out from an Audio Conferencing meeting to add someone else from anywhere in the world.

-- Dial out from an Audio conferencing meeting to your mobile phone with the Skype for Business or Microsoft Teams app installed.
+- Dial out from an Audio Conferencing meeting to your mobile phone with the Skype for Business or Microsoft Teams app installed.

 - Dial any international phone number when you have a **Domestic Calling Plan**.